T.L. Morrisey

 A newly discovered painting by Darrell Morrisey

-A second painting is on the reverse side of above painting,
+A second painting, seen above, is on the reverse side of the painting,

 "